Technical security overview

 Citrix Cloud services requirements: To use the Citrix Cloud services, you must be able to connect to the required Citrix addresses through the HTTPS port 443.
 For more information, see Internet Connectivity requirements.

 Citrix Analytics requirements: Review the system requirements before using Citrix Analytics.
 In addition to the Citrix Cloud requirements, the following endpoint addresses must be accessible through the HTTPS port 443 to use the Citrix Analytics service.

 Endpoint United States region European Union region Asia Pacific South region Admin UI

-Admin UI (Demo site)
+Admin UI (CDN)

 Get Public IP

 Event Hub (Not applicable for Citrix ADM agent)

 Citrix Analytics has discontinued the support for TLS 1.0 and TLS 1.1 for most of the preceding endpoints.